-This document sets out the tax strategy pertaining to UK taxation for Phillips 66 with the information required by Part 2 of Schedule 19 to Finance Act 2016.
+This document sets out the tax strategy pertaining to UK taxation for Phillips 66 with the information required by paragraph 16(2) Schedule 19 of Finance Act 2016.

 The UK sub-group of Phillips 66 is headed by Phillips 66 UK Holdings Limited, which is required to publish a UK tax strategy.
 This UK tax strategy has been approved by the board of directors of Phillips 66 UK Holdings Limited, and applies from the date of publication noted below until superseded or updated.